balins/sorting-comparator/README.md

 # sorting comparator

 ## about
-a simple sorting algorithms comparator that can be easily extended by new ones
+sorting algorithms comparator that can be easily extended by new ones

 tests all of the given sortings algorithms for consecutive sample sizes: